techpubswriter/lisk-docs/lisk-sdk/setup.md

 ### PostgreSQL

-To install Postgres follow the intructions descibed below, depending on the operating system your machine is running on.
+To install Postgres, follow the intructions descibed below, depending on the operating system your machine is running on.

 Two different ways of installing Docker on your system are described below.
 If you run into issues when trying to set up PostgreSQL on your machine, try to install it inside of a docker container.